Contract cleaning

 A contract cleaning business provides cleaning services under a contract.

-We have information and guidance for employees, employers, and independent contractors in the contract cleaning industry.
+We have information for employees, employers and independent contractors in the contract cleaning industry.

 Tip: Help in your language